wdi-sg/activerecord-intro/readme.md

 <summary>What is Domain modeling and why do we do it?</summary>

 > Domain modeling is the act of describing entities and their relationships in an application's data.
-This method is useful for deciding data what needs to be persisted.
+This method is useful for deciding data what needs to be persisted and how it should be organized.

 </details><br>

-When we data model, we tend to be talking about the **Nouns** in our application.
+When we model data, we tend to be talking about the **Nouns** in our application.
 These are the names of the *tables* in our database and the names of our Ruby *classes*.